hcarnes/hcarnes.github.io/_posts/2018-07-29-switch_javascript.md

 Conditional statements (`if...else`) execute code if a condition is true.
 If the condition is false, another statement is executed.
 In JavaScript, you can also use a `switch` statement to evaluate multiple conditions against the same expression.
 This post will explain when you should use a `switch` and how it works.

 The code below generates a random number and executes a statement based on 2 conditions: either the number is greater than 500 or it's not.
-It's easy to read the code and figure out what's going on, and it's an efficient way to get the desired output.
+It's easy to read the code and figure out what's going on.

 ```javascript
 const getNumberRange = () => {